-2. Foreign non-financial corporations sector
+F2.
+Foreign non-financial corporations sector

+The foreign non-financial corporations sector reflects positions against any non-financial corporations, households and governments with a centre of economic interest outside the borders of the Republic of South Africa.

-2.1 Non-financial corporations listed on JSE Limited and classified as non-resident Non-financial companies with a dual listing, both on the JSE and on another exchange, but domiciled in a country other than South Africa, are classified as non-resident.
-2.2 Other foreign non-financial corporations These are companies registered in countries other than South Africa that are not listed on the JSE.
+oreign non-financial orporations These are all privately and publicly owned non-financial institutional units with a centre of economic interest outside the borders of the Republic of South Africa whose principal activity is the production of goods and non-financial services.
+F2.1.1 Foreign non- financial corporations listed on the JSE Limited and classified as non- resident These are non-financial companies with a dual listing, both on the JSE and on another exchange, and which are domiciled in a country other than South Africa and classified as non-resident.
+F2.1.2 Other foreign non-financial corporations These are companies registered in countries other than South Africa that are not listed on the JSE.
+F2.2 Foreign governments Foreign governments are institutional units that conduct the functions of government as a primary activity, with legislative, judicial and executive authority over other institutional units within a specific area outside of South Africa.
+F2.3 Foreign households Foreign households include any individuals, families, unincorporated enterprises owned by household members and non-profit institutions serving households (NPISHs), such as charities, religious institutions, trade unions and consumer associations with a centre of economic interest outside the borders of the Republic of South Africa.

-3. Foreign governments

-Foreign governments are institutional units that conduct the functions of government as a primary activity, with legislative, judicial and executive authority over other institutional units within a specific area outside of South Africa.

-4. International organisations
+F3.
+International organisations

-International organisations refer to those organisations, entities or persons that meet either of the following conditions:

-- The members of the organisation are either national states or other international organisations whose members are national states, that is, said organisations derive their authority either directly from the national states that are their members or indirectly from them through other international organisations. - The organisations, entities or persons are established by formal political agreements between their members that have the status of international treaties, and their existence is recognised by law in the relevant member countries.
+International organisations are those organisations, entities or persons that meet any of the following conditions: (i) The members of the organisation are either national states or other international organisations whose members are national states, that is, the said organisations derive their authority either directly from the national states that are their members or indirectly from them through other international organisations; or (ii) The organisations, entities or persons are established by formal political agreements between their members that have the status of international treaties, and their existence is recognised by law in the relevant member countries.